AlexReshetnik/PPS/README.md

 there is no draft of the working page, so I can only show the front-end git hub pages  -  https://alexreshetnik.github.io/PPS/

-This is a group project on the theme "Tourism Club", back-end built побудований на С# MVC
+This is a group project on the theme "Tourism Club", back-end built built on С# MVC

 My task was to create the entire front-end part, which was then integrated into the back